smallwat3r/docker-nginx-gunicorn-flask-letsencrypt/README.md

 ### 3. Configure environment variables

-Edit the `.env` file:
+Edit the `certbot.env` file:

-- `EMAIL`: Email to receive Let's Encrypt renewal notices
+- `EMAIL`: Email for Certbot (receive alerts)
 - `DOMAIN`: Your domain or subdomain

-Also check and update (if necessary):
+Also you should check and update (if necessary):

-- `flask.env` for your Flask app environment
+- `flask.env` for your Flask app environment variables
 - `src/gunicorn.conf.py` for Gunicorn settings

----

 ## Notes